 So how do you go beyond serving a delicious meal to creating a memorable experience?

 Tack on an entertainment experience that not many other restaurants are offering.
-We surveyed 500+ frequent restaurant goers and found that 42% of Millennials said entertainment offerings influence their decision to eat somewhere.

 Here are five entertainment ideas to boost the “wow factor” at your restaurant.